rejetto/hfs/README.md

 By default a node is folder, unless you provide for it a source that's a file.
 Valid keys in a node are:
 - `name`: how to display it.
 If not provided HFS will infer it from the source.
-- `source`: where to get its content from.
-Absolute or relative file path, or even http url.
+- `source`: absolute or relative path of where to get the content
 - `children`: just for folders, specify its virtual children.
      Value is a list and its entries are nodes.
 - `hidden`: this must not be listed, but it's still downloadable.